soutaro/steep/guides/src/getting-started/getting-started.md

 puts "Hello!
 The price is #{currencies[country.to_sym]}100. 💸"
 ```

-The change let the type checking succeed.
+The change lets the type checking succeed.

 ```
 $ steep check